polpielladev/polpiella.dev/src/pages/a-menu-bar-only-macos-app-using-appkit.md

 Again, let's go back and step through the code above:

-1. First, two variables are declared to keep both the status bar and status bar item in memory throughout the lifetime of the app.
+1. First, two variables are declared to keep both instances of `NSStatusBar` and `NSStatusItem` in memory.
-2. These two variables are then initialised and assigned.
+2. These two variables are then initialised and assigned as soon as the application is launched.
-3. The icon for the status bar item is then set to a microphone using a [SF Symbol](https://developer.apple.com/sf-symbols/).
+3. The icon for the `NSStatusItem` is then set to a microphone using a [SF Symbol](https://developer.apple.com/sf-symbols/).

-Running the app again will now show a menu bar icon which will prove our app has been set up correctly.
+Running the app again will now show a menu bar icon which will prove our app has been set up correctly 🎙️.

-### Adding a menu item
+### Adding a `NSMenu`

-Let's now add a menu to our app icon.
-This will have one item for now to toggle the mute all inputs but eventually more preferences will be added.
+Let's now add a `NSMenu` to our `NSStatusItem` in the menu bar so that when the user interacts with it is shown a view.
+This will have a single `NSMenuItem` for now to allow users to toggle the input mute state of the system but eventually more preferences and settings will be added.

-Let's go back to the `AppDelegate.swift` and add a menu:
+Let's go back to the `AppDelegate.swift`:

 ```swift:AppDelegate.swift
 // ...
 func applicationDidFinishLaunching(_ notification: Notification) {